-The good news is, most of the time dog sneezing is harmless and not symptomatic of any serious problem.
+Humans have many ways of showing enthusiasm, but sneezing isn’t typically one of them.
 But it seems like man’s best friend sneezes a LOT.
-They can’t be constantly sick or having allergy attacks, so what are some of the reasons why dogs sneeze?
+They can’t be constantly sick or having allergy attacks, right?
+So what are some of the reasons why dogs sneeze?
 And more specifically, why do dogs sneeze when they play?

-Common Causes of Sneezing in Dogs
+Common causes of sneezing in dogs

 Your dog may be enjoying the beautiful spring weather, but all that pollen in the air and the grass, especially with smaller dogs who are lower to the ground, makes them susceptible to sneezing.

 Our pups have a much stronger sense of smell than we do, and they use their noses to get information.
 Constantly sniffing everything means they’re more likely to inhale an irritant or a scent that needs to be flushed out through a sneeze.

 Is your dog a brachycephalic breed?
 No, we didn’t just sneeze, that’s an actual word.
-In simple terms, brachycephalic breeds are the dogs (or other animals) with cute little smashed faces and noses, like Boston Terriers, Pugs, and Bulldogs.
+In simple terms, brachycephalic breeds are the dogs with cute little smashed faces and noses, like Boston Terriers, Pugs, and Bulldogs.

-It’s important to mention that dogs curl their lips like that when they’re having a good time with other dogs and people, but they also do it when they’re feeling aggressive or threatened.
+When dogs curl their lips, it may stimulate their sneezing reflex.
+It’s important to mention that dogs curl their lips like that when they’re having a good time with other dogs and people, but also when they’re feeling aggressive or threatened.

 Obviously, dogs don’t speak the same language as we do (although it would be pretty cool if they did), but they still have ways of communicating.

 Sneezing can serve as a sort of calming signal a dog uses to pacify other dogs or to show that he needs a break.
 For example, if a large dog is acting too rowdy or aggressive while meeting a smaller dog, the smaller dog might sneeze to signal the large dog to calm down.

-Colds and Coughs
+Colds and coughs

 Yes, dogs get coughs and colds, especially the infamous kennel cough.
 Kennel cough causes dogs to make all sorts of strange noises, including sneezes or “reverse sneezing”, which sounds like a honking, hacking, or gasping noise.